redbadger/crux/docs/src/part-1/basic_app.md

 }
 ```

-We're saying "the only side effect of our behaviour is renering the user interface".
+We're saying "the only side effect of our behaviour is rendering the user interface".

 The `Effect` type is worth understanding further, but in order to do that we need to
 talk about what makes Crux different from most UI frameworks.